 issues and are willing to work together throughout the divorce process,

-consider filing bankruptcy first.
-There are many individual factors that complicate each divorce and bankruptcy case in Colorado
+There are many individual factors that complicate each divorce and bankruptcy case in Colorado.
+Discussing

 the unique aspects of your case with an attorney can help you make a decision

 Divorce and bankruptcy are never easy, but you can minimize your stress with the services of a Colorado family attorney.
 Get a free consultation for your divorce and/or bankruptcy case by calling Kinnaird Law at (719) 520-0003.